iam-amanshrivastav/ec2-volumes-cleanup-with-detailed-logs/README.md

 #  Features

- Safe deletion of idle EBS volumes
+ - Safe deletion of idle EBS volumes

- Snapshot backup before deletion
+ - Snapshot backup before deletion

- Automatic cleanup of expired snapshots
+ - Automatic cleanup of expired snapshots

- do-not-delete tag protection
+ - if tag value is under any volume `` do-not-delete `` it'll not delete that volume tag protection

- Fully logged to S3 with CSV files
+ - Fully logged to S3 with CSV files

- Summary email via SNS
+ - Summary email via SNS

- Modular: built with two Lambda functions
+ - Modular: built with two Lambda functions

- Scheduled using Amazon EventBridge
+ - Scheduled using Amazon EventBridge

 # Steps for doing this Project